-Located near the intersection of the Yangtze and Han Rivers, the Bund Fosun Center enhances the historical commercial district with a design inspired by the rivers, Wuhan’s cultural heritage, and the linear park.
+Located near the intersection of the Yangtze and Han Rivers, the Bund Fosun Center enhances the historical commercial district with a design inspired by Wuhan’s cultural heritage, the green corridor, and nearby mountain ranges.

 The project’s environmental strategy is multi-layered, integrating design with technology and lifestyle.
 As a transit-oriented development, the Bund Fosun Center promotes sustainable development by maximizing transit efficiencies and minimizing energy and resource use.
+Serving as a gateway to the green corridor, the development integrates parks within and provides access to the waterfront.
 The green spaces and roofs reduce heat-island effect and utilize rainwater, reducing rain run-off.